pierlumanzu/HCIProject-PhotoGlue/README.md

 # HCI Project-PhotoGlue
-### Program based on a MILP for the arrangement of rectangular elements on a rectangular space, taking into account the elements aspect ratio.
+### Program created through Pyqt5 and based on a MILP for the arrangement of rectangular elements on a rectangular space, taking into account the elements aspect ratio.

 ##### Objective of this Project